lakshaydulani/typescript-summary/README.md

 ```
 // Put all inherent properties in the abstract clss

 abstract class Human{

     static population : number; // make this property static to count the population.
 The property population doesnt belong to the instance, it rather belongs to the class itself

     name: string; // default public

     gender : number;

     walk() : void{
         console.log("walking"); // this function can be put into abstract clss because every human walks in the same way
     }

     abstract doHobbies() : void; // every person has their own hobby - so its better to make it abstract and not put any implementation fr ths function

     private sexualOrientation : boolean; // private because its private to the person and it should not be accessible outside

     protected DNA : any; // protected because its private to the person itself and available to child classes

+    constructor(){}
 }

-class Employee implements Human{
+class Employee extends Human{

-constructor(company : string, private salary: number){
+    constructor(company : string){

-// the parameters to the constructor - company and salary - become the members to the class Employee
+// the parameters to the constructor - company - becomes the member to the class Employee
+        super(); // every derived class needs to make a call to base class
+        Human.population++;
     }

     doHobbies(){
         console.log('painting'); // had to implement this function
     }
 }

+ // var  aHuman = new Human(); //  cannot instantiate an abstract class
+Human.population = 0;
+var anEmployee = new Employee('Ernst & Young');
+var anEmployee1 = new Employee('EY');
+console.log(Human.population);
 ```

 ### Interfaces VS Abstract class